 Believers from a local Protestant church in a town in Turkmenistan recently started receiving unexpected state notification to visit the police station.
 The local police department started calling members of the church summoning them to come to the town’s police station.
 Without any explanation, police officers took believers’ pictures and fingerprints and demanded copies of their documents.
 Though nothing else has happened since then, the confused church members are waiting for the other shoe to drop, wondering what could happen next.

-Being a Christian in Turkmenistan is a constant struggle.
+Being a follower of Christianity in Turkmenistan is a constant struggle.
 Surviving as a Christian is doubly challenging in a country still heavily influenced by Soviet era political systems and where everyone assumes you are a Muslim.
 Officially, there is freedom of religion in Turkmenistan, but in practice, this freedom is only extended to Sunni Muslims and, to a lesser extent, to members of the Russian Orthodox Church.
 In order to legally meet together as a Christian fellowship, a church must be registered with the state.
 Even registered churches are under constant scrutiny and government infiltrators frequently slip in among the congregation.
 Holding services is viewed as evangelizing and is, therefore, forbidden, as is possession of a Bible in the Turkmen language, the language of their hearts.

 Unity is another serious struggle in Turkmenistan’s churches and there are few well-trained pastors since it is forbidden to provide Biblical training.
 These tight restrictions make it is difficult for the church in Turkmenistan to grow in faith.
 Some believers no longer dare to attend Christian meetings, and simply stay at home.